anuragaj/testapps/README.md

 (File->Import->Anroid->Existing Android Code Into Workspace->'specify the path of the directory and select the project')

+Note:
+1.Each directory in this repo repesents an android project.
-Note:Refer "about.txt" for details of any project.("about.txt" is present in each project directory)
+2.Refer "about.txt" for details of any project.("about.txt" is present in each project directory)